rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Returns array of IDs of elements being currently played.

-A stringified JSON object with the page and notes being played

 **Returns**

 `std::string` – A stringified JSON object with the page and notes being played